 The smoke produced is not noticeably and significantly more visible than it would have been when the vehicle was manufactured and supplied with the fuel recommended by the manufacturer (Note 4).

 - Download a copy of the Exhaust emissions test certificate.

 Summary of legislation

-1. A tractor must not emit clearly visible smoke when the engine is running at its normal operating temperature, under the following condition:
+1. A motor vehicle must not emit clearly visible smoke (Note 2) when the vehicle’s engine is running at its normal operating temperature, under either of the following conditions:

 - General vehicles

 - Heavy PSVs

 - Interim amendments